Azores

 July 2022 Island Hopping Tour:

-Traveling in Corona virus times can be challenging.
+Traveling during the Corona pandemic can be challenging.
 Our flight from Oslo was delayed for 2-3 hours because of a late incoming flight.
 This meant not reaching our next flight from Lisbon.
 Fortunately we were notified before check-in so we were able to re-pack our luggage, and with only hand luggage we could avoid a lot of extra delays.

 We had to use face masks that we had to use all the way from boarding to disembarking.
 We waited in the transit dining area for an hour or two until our group leader had managed to arrange hotel for the night.
 Then we took taxies to the Marriott Hotel where we got nice rooms.